aglaia-resident/chess.php/README.md

 # Chess.php

+This project is a fork of [ryanhs/chess.php](https://github.com/ryanhs/chess.php), which is abandonned. chess.php itself was a port of [chess.js](https://github.com/jhlywa/chess.js).
+Main changes compared to the original ryanhs project are:
+- It is compatible with PHP 7.4 without deprecations.
+- PHP Unit has been updated to version 9
+- The documentation has been imported right in the project

 chess.php is a PHP chess library that is used for chess move generation/validation, piece placement/movement, and check/checkmate/stalemate detection - basically everything but the AI.